chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

 # LoRa Server MQTT backend.
 Therefore only change these values when
 # absolutely needed.
 # Use "{{ .MAC }}" as an substitution for the LoRa gateway MAC.
+#
+# Note that some authentication types might overwrite these templates (e.g.
+# in case of GCP Cloud IoT Core)!
 uplink_topic_template="gateway/{{ .MAC }}/rx"
 downlink_topic_template="gateway/{{ .MAC }}/tx"
 stats_topic_template="gateway/{{ .MAC }}/stats"